yiisoft/docs/015-phpstorm-meta.md

 ## Constants

 All constant dictionaries should be named as `{Class FQN}::{Group name}`.
 Group name should be short and written in capital letters.
-Use underscore as a word separator i.e. `\Yiisoft\Http\Status::NOT_FOUND`.
+Use underscore as a word separator i.e. `\Yiisoft\Http\Status::STATUSES`.
 For example:

 ```php
 expectedReturnValues(